pavithraniperera/POS-with-spring/README.md

 # POS  API(Spring version)

 This project is a backend API for a Point of Sale (POS) system.
 It allows you to manage items, customers, orders, and users.
-The API is built using Java EE with a MySQL database for data persistence.
+The API is built using Spring with a MySQL database for data persistence.

 ## Table of Contents